seaweediman/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list all candidates
+1. User requests to list all candidates.
-2. HR Manager shows a list of all candidates
+2. HR Manager shows a list of all candidates.

    Use case ends.